Khmer National Army: Transport and liaison vehicles

 Logistics were the responsibility of the ARK transport corps, equipped with a variety of liaison and transportation vehicles.
 The motor pool consisted in a mixed inventory totalling 150 vehicles, including WWII-vintage U.S. Willys MB ¼-ton (4x4) jeeps, Land Rover (4x4) Series I-II, Dodge WC-51/52 ¾-ton (4×4) utility trucks, Soviet GAZ-69A (4x4) field cars and GAZ-63 (4x4) 2-ton trucks.
 Heavier transport vehicles ranged from ex-French Army WWII-vintage U.S. GMC CCKW 2½ ton (6x6) and Chevrolet G506 1½ ton (4x4) trucks to Chinese Yuejin NJ-130 2.5 ton (4x2) trucks and Jiefang CA-30 general purpose 2.5 ton (6x6) trucks.

 The ANK also received after 1970 a new influx of much-needed softskin transport and liaison vehicles.
 Early in the War, the Army Command was confronted with a serious logistical problem – the small number of outdated U.S., Soviet, and Chinese military trucks available from its transport corps soon proved insufficient to carry the increasing number of troops mobilized, let alone resupplying them over long distances.
 To remedy the inequities of its transportation system during the first year of the War, Army field commanders resorted to commandeering civilian buses and other commercial vehicles to get their troops to the front.
-In 1971–72, the transport corps was re-organized and expanded with the help of the U.S. and Australia, who provided 350 M151A1 ¼-ton (4x4) utility trucks (a number of which were converted into makeshift armoured cars for security and road convoy escort duties), Dodge M37 ¾-ton (4x4) 1953 utility trucks, M35A2 2½-ton (6x6) cargo trucks and M809 5-ton (6x6) cargo trucks, followed by 300 militarized GMC/Chevrolet C-50 medium-duty trucks and GMC C7500 heavy-duty trucks assembled in Australian plants.
+In 1971–72, the transport corps was re-organized and expanded with the help of the U.S. and Australia, who provided 350 M151A1 ¼-ton (4x4) utility trucks (a number of which were converted into makeshift armoured cars for security and road convoy escort duties), Dodge M37 ¾-ton (4x4) 1953 utility trucks, M35A2 2½-ton (6x6) cargo trucks and M809 5-ton (6x6) cargo trucks.
+Also provided by the Australian Government were additional 600 militarized GMC/Chevrolet C-50 medium-duty trucks, GMC C7500 heavy-duty trucks, and International Harvester 7-ton and Dodge 7-ton commercial trucks with 100 trailers assembled in Australian plants.